alfonsobries/xlsx-laravel-spreadsheet-importer/README.md

-  --input, -i          Input xlsx file                       [string] [required] --sheets, -s         Only import specified sheets                      [array] --sheetsIndex, --si  Only import specified sheets index                [array] --prefix, -p         Prefix is prepended to the sheet name to get table name
+  --input, -i          Input xlsx file                       [string] [required] --sheets, -s         Only import specified sheets                      [array] --sheetsIndex, --si  Only import specified sheets index                [array] --prefix, -p         Prefix is prepended to the table name
                                                           [string] [default: ""]
-  --tableNames, -n     Table names to use when storing the data
+  --tableNames, -n     Table names to use when storing the data (instead of the
-                                                           [array] [default: []]
-  --batchSize, -b      Amount of rows per single insert query
-                                                        [number] [default: 1000]
-  --drop               Drops and recreates matched tables
+                       sheet name)                         [array] [default: []] --batchSize, -b      Amount of rows per single insert query [number] [default: 1000] --drop               Drops and recreates matched tables
                                                       [boolean] [default: false]
-  --create, -c         Creates tables                 [boolean] [default: false] --id                 Name of the ID column            [string] [default: null] --relatedId          Name of the related ID where the data comes from
+  --create, -c         Creates tables                 [boolean] [default: false] --id                 If set generates and ID column with the value
                                                         [string] [default: null]
+  --relatedId          Name of the related ID where the data comes from (to send
-  --columns            Extra column:value to add into the database
-                                                           [array] [default: []]
-  --artisan            php artisan path                   [string] [default: ""] --php                php path                        [string] [default: "php"] --env                enviroment for the artisan command [string] [default: ""]
+                       to the artisan command)          [string] [default: null] --relatedClass       Name of the related Model Class where the data comes from (to send to the artisan command) [string] [default: null] --columns            Extra column:value to add into the database [array] [default: []] --formatted, -f      Read as formatted text by default [boolean] [default: false] --artisan            Laravel php artisan path           [string] [default: ""] --php                php executable path             [string] [default: "php"] --env                enviroment to sent to the artisan command [string] [default: ""]
 ```

 ### Artisan command